Japan

 Important Information

-Due to cultural differences, local customs, and school regulations, vegetarians, vegans, students with strict dietary requirements, homeschooled students, and students who have been diagnosed with ADD/ADHD have not been successfully placed in the Japan program.
-Please note, Japanese schools typically will not allow students to bring any sort of medication into the school.
+Due to cultural differences, local customs, and school regulations, students with strict dietary requirements, students with alternative schooling such as homeschooling, and students who require certain medications (notably those used to treat ADD/ADHD) have not been successfully placed in Japanese schools.
 Please check the Japanese Embassy website for more information regarding this topic.
 Smoking in Japan is illegal for those under the age of 20.
 Violating this, or any Japan law, may be terms for immediate dismissal from the program.

 Students to Japan may be placed with a host family anywhere in the country, including the Okinawa Islands, in either a rural or suburban setting.
 Students are normally not placed in large urban centers, but often are placed in small towns, where they have an opportunity to become an integral part of their host communities!